Oreoezi/hypixel-daily-bot/README.md

 ## Will I get banned for this?
 <br>
 Short answer?
-No. The bot is using [mineflayer](https://github.com/PrismarineJS/mineflayer) which, although is overkill for this task, is very similar to a normal player and Watchdog is way too oblivious to detect anything regardless.
-The web part is handled by [puppeteer](https://github.com/puppeteer/puppeteer) which, again, is overkill but very safe in terms of any antibot checks that might get added in the future.
+No. The bot is using <a href="github.com/PrismarineJS/mineflayer">mineflayer</a> which, although is overkill for this task, is very similar to a normal player and Watchdog is way too oblivious to detect anything regardless.
+The web part is handled by <a href="https://github.com/puppeteer/puppeteer">puppeteer</a> which, again, is overkill but very safe in terms of any antibot checks that might get added in the future.
 <br><br>

 ## How can I make the script run everyday?